RobTillaart/PCR/README.md

 #### Initial phase

 Temperatures are in °Celsius, timing is in milliseconds.
+The timing is the time that the process will be in this state, so it includes the time to heat / cool to reach the temperature defined.
 Note that these parameters can change while the process is running.

 - **void setInitial(float Celsius, uint32_t ms)** Sets temperature and duration.